 Health Indicator Report of Ambulatory Care Sensitive Conditions - Acute

-Ambulatory care sensitive conditions (ACSC) are conditions for which hospitalizations can be prevented/avoided with quality outpatient care from primary care providers.
+Ambulatory care sensitive conditions (ACSC) are conditions for which hospitalizations can be prevented or avoided with quality outpatient care from primary care providers.
 Early intervention by primary care providers can prevent future complications and/or the progression to more severe disease.
-Studying ACSC related hospitalizations can inform researchers on the quality of care residents with ACSC receive from area primary healthcare providers.
+Studying ACSC related hospitalizations can inform researchers and policy-makers on the quality and timeliness of care residents with ACSC receive from area primary healthcare providers.

 - Hospital Inpatient Discharge Data, New Mexico Department of Health.